 "Letters of Intent" will be accepted from potential Local Organizing Committees (LOC) from all over the world.
-However, for 2023, proposals from North America can get a higher preference.
+However, for 2024, proposals from North America can get a higher preference (in case of a tie for instance).

 Regardless whether one or more letter(s) of intent are received, the Conference Committee members will vote.
-The vote procedure for 2023 is as follows: Every member of CC votes on every Lol.
+The vote procedure for 2024 is as follows: Every member of CC votes on every Lol.
 Lol's that receive more than 50% of "thumbs up"-votes will pass stage 1.